DCJ Disability Inclusion Action Plan

-The FACS Disability Inclusion Action Plan 2015-19 (DIAP) details the initial actions that FACS will take as we work towards full inclusion for people with disability.
+The FACS Disability Inclusion Action Plan 2015-19 (DIAP) details the initial actions that DCJ will take as we work towards full inclusion for people with disability.

-- provides a public statement of the commitment to accessibility and inclusion by FACS promoting equal rights for all
+- provides a public statement of the commitment to accessibility and inclusion by DCJ promoting equal rights for all

 - communicates the vision for inclusion across our organisation for staff, stakeholders and the broader community